alipirani88/assembly_umich/README.md

    Optional:

-            FastQC: User can run FastQC on raw sample data using the --qa flag.
+            FastQC: FastQC can be run on raw sample data using --qa flag.

 The script can be invoked at any step provided it is supplied with valid -start_step and -end-step flags.